Financial-Times/origami-build-service/README.md

 We use Graphite and [Grafana] to keep track of application metrics.
 You can view requests, bundle build duration, cache hit ratios, and memory usage.
 It's important after a deploy to make sure you haven't unexpectedly had an impact on these.

-We also use [Pingdom] to monitor uptime.
+We also use [Pingdom] to track uptime.
 You should get notifications if you're a member of the Origami team.
 The Pingdom checks are:

   * `Origami Build Service EU Origin (HTTPS)` checks that the Heroku App is responding to HTTPS requests.
   * `Origami Build Service EU Origin (HTTP)` checks that the Heroku App is responding to HTTP requests.